heisand/NWN/README.md

 - Word sense disambiguation: assigning the correct sense to a word according to the wordnet and a given corpus.
 - Query expansion or reformulation: expand or reformulate queries with synonyms and related words from the wordnet.

+See section 'Summary of the project' for more information of the projet.

 ## Dataset
 The dataset of NWN consists of several rdf-files.
 RDF is the world Wide Web Consortium standard for encoding knowledge and is expressed using triples of subjects, objects and predicates.